kubepartner/.github/profile/README.md

-## Hey, this is KubeParter community 👋
+## Hey, this is KubePartner community 👋

 <!--